TechTronicsEngineering/AutoPlex7/README.md

 - Built-in, global "display" object

 ## Warning
-When using AutoPlex7, (or any other direct seven segment display controller software) it is extremely important to use a current limiting resistor in your circuit.
+When using AutoPlex7 (or any other direct seven segment display controller software), it is extremely important to use a current limiting resistor in your circuit.
 Failure to do this can and will damage both the microcontroller and display.
 With a 5V supply, it is advised to use a resistor of at least 270 ohms on the segment pins.

 ## Setup
 At the top of your sketch, you'll need to set up a few things for the library to work properly.
 Firstly, we'll need to state that we are using AutoPlex7, like this.